georgepowell/georgepowell.info/source/_posts/2014-04-09-big-pharma-book-review.markdown

 Goldacre knows this isn't an academic paper, and he communicates to his readers early on that it shouldn't be treated as one.
 However the result is a book that treads a confusing line between sensationalist popular science and a seminal analysis of a very serious problem.
 The points in this book, however, need to be treated with respect by the people in power, even though it is aimed at the general public.

-I really enjoyed and learnt a lot from this book, and I'd recommend it especially to those involved in medicine - who will be in a better position than me to comment on the problems raised here, and maybe do something about them.
+I really enjoyed and learnt a lot from this book, and I'd recommend it especially to those involved in medicine - who will be in a better position than I am to comment on the problems raised here, and maybe do something about them.

 [Buy Ben Goldacre's Bad Pharma on Amazon.co.uk](http://www.amazon.co.uk/Bad-Pharma-How-Medicine-Broken/dp/000749808X)